Title & Summary

 When selling your business, lying or omitting items will almost always hurt you, as it is sure to come out in the due diligence process.
 It is crucial that all information you provide in the listing is accurate for the online business you are selling.
 All claims should be able to be verified by potential buyers on request.

 Any revenue claims need to be supported by proof.
 This proof can be in video or image format.
 We also suggest providing proof of traffic and other claims you make on the listing.
+All listings and P&L’s must be in USD.
+If attached proof of earnings is in a different currency this should be noted together with the currency value used to convert it to USD and the date the currency conversion was done.

 Provide as much information as possible